Here are some screenshots from the program.

 A defrag explorer lets you view every defragmented file on the drive and sort via a variety of columns.
 Right clicking on a file or group of files gives you options to defragment the files or even all files in the containing folder.

 The screen where you select the files you want to move to the High Performance and Archive zones of your hard drive.
 The automatic option gives you numerous ways to select files based upon frequency of usage.

-The boot time screen of the upcoming version 6.
+The boot time screen of the latest version 6.
 This very powerful feature gives you the only software product on planet Earth that enables you to defragment and custom place these system metafiles during boot up.

 Options for the Recency method.
 Notice the number of options that give you total control over your defrag.
 Optimize folder placement relative to MFT places your folders right adjacent the Master File Table for significantly faster file access.